Bororo

 - Future Visions

-- The Bororo envision a future where their cultural heritage is preserved and respected, with increased opportunities for economic and social development.
+- The Bororo envision a future where their cultural identity is preserved alongside economic development.

 - Youth Leadership Roles